How to Fire an Employee With Compassion and Class

 - Most importantly, you need to document any performance discussions for the employee’s file with the time, date, and policy or performance problem clearly identified.
 Keep good records because you never know when you will need them.
 Minimally, good records will refresh your memory of the termination.
 Employees move on and good records ensure the employer will be able to address any issues about the termination in the future.

 - In progressive discipline, each write-up must escalate so that you have verbal warnings, verbal written warning and then suspensions on the record.
 This ensures that employment termination is never a surprise.
 When you schedule the termination meeting, the employee should not be surprised.
-In a recent termination, the employee came to the meeting with all of his possessions already packed.
-No surprises.
+In a recent termination meeting, the employee came to the meeting with all of his possessions already packed.
+No surprises is good.

 These are the steps to use when you schedule and conduct an employment termination meeting.

 - Be straight-forward.
 Tell the employee her job is terminated.
 You can tell the employee the reason for the termination although most lawyers would advise against this.
-In my company, we do not.
-We make the assumption that we have communicated effectively about the performance issues for months.
+In many companies, where the employees have carefully and regularly communicated with the employee facing termination, they do not.
+The assumption is made that they have communicated effectively about the performance issues for months.
 No need to rehash everything at the termination meeting.
 Be civil, concise, and compassionate.

 - The employee may try to get even, to lash out and make you wrong.
 Don't become angry, argue with the employee, or try to settle the score.
 Recognize going into the meeting that you are likely very disappointed, too.
 You had an expensive investment in this employee’s success, both personally and financially.
 You will have to recruit and train the employee’s replacement.
 Make sure your emotions are under control so you can remain compassionate and respectful.